 6.4 Master’s Level Consultation

-Prior to making a referral to the juvenile court, or as soon as possible thereafter, staff must consult with a professional with two years of experience in child welfare and an advanced degree in social work, or another comparable clinical human services profession.
-Staff may be a consultant if they have two years of hold a Master’s Degree in one of the following areas:
+Prior to making a referral for removal to the juvenile officer by submitting a CD-235 or entering into a Temporary Alternative Placement Agreement (TAPA), or as soon as possible thereafter but no later than seventy-two (72) hours, staff must consult with a professional with two years of experience in child welfare and an advanced degree in social work, or another comparable clinical human services profession.
+Staff may be a qualified consultant if they have two years of child welfare experience and hold a Master’s Degree or higher in one of the following areas:

 - Psychiatric Nursing;